edt-xx/zbox/README.md

 portably and consistently, but currently do not.
 Mouse input will probably never be supported.
 Parsing most input is currently the responsibility of the user.
-* Currently no style or color support implemented, but this is planned.
 * event handling should be compatible with zig's async IO.
 As such, this intentionally avoids poll/signal handlers, and so `sigwinch` (terminal window resize signal) is not used for window resizing.